scala/docs.scala-lang/_overviews/scala3-migration/tutorial-macro-mixing.md

 next-page: tooling-syntax-rewriting
 ---

 This tutorial shows how to mix Scala 2.13 and Scala 3 macros in a single artifact.
-This means that consumers can use '-Ytasty-reader' from Scala 2.13 code that uses your macros.
+This means that consumers can use `-Ytasty-reader` from Scala 2.13 code that uses your macros.

 There are two main benefits of this: